 Youth Law Center, in partnership with John Burton Advocates for Youth and Bay Area Legal Aid, has developed a resource to promote housing stability among youth in California’s Transitional Housing Program-Plus (THP-Plus).
 THP-Plus programs provide transitional housing and supportive services for former foster youth between the ages of 18 and 24, and sometimes up to […]

+Updated August 31, 2021.
 YLC has created an emergency planning resource to support attorneys and advocates working with transition age youth and their families during this crisis.
 The resource focuses on planning with TAY in foster care, but much of the content applies more broadly to all young people and their families.
-We hope that this resource can provide […]
+We hope that […]

 Transitional Housing Program-Plus (THP-Plus) is a transitional housing placement program designed to provide housing and supportive services to former foster youth who are 18 to 24 years of age.
 This fact sheet discusses Transitional Housing Program-Plus.